-The desirability dimension dwells on people, their wants, interest, and passion about the Kente, Kete, and Fugu fabrics produced from the industry.
+The desirability dimension dwells on people, their wants, interests, and passion for the Kente, Kete, and Fugu fabrics produced by the industry.
 Design thinking is user-centric where priority is given to consumer needs.
 Therefore, the source of viability of the industry is deeply connected to the perspective of this dimension.

-In considering the feasibility section of the design framework, the methods, techniques, materials, tools and processes employed in the industry was outlined.
+In considering the feasibility section of the design framework, the methods, techniques, materials, tools, and processes employed in the industry were outlined.
 This section is identified as the pivot of design thinking where consumers' desires are understood and transformed into business ideas.